 Were you or a loved one seriously injured on a West Virginia gas pipeline worksite?
 Contact Robinette Legal Group, PLLC, The West Virginia Pipeline Construction Injury Lawyers for a free case evaluation.
-There are never any upfront fees, and you only pay after you achieve the maximum compensation possible for your individual case.
+There are never any upfront fees, and you only pay after achieving the maximum compensation for your case.
 Call (304) 594-1800

 West Virginia Natural Gas Pipeline Construction Injuries

 Natural Gas Pipeline Projects in West Virginia Bear a Certain Degree of Risk of Worker Injury and Death

-The state of West Virginia currently has plans for constructing and laying out several hundred miles of natural gas pipelines.
-While the industry has deemed that pipelines are the safest way to transport oil and natural gas, there is no question that this mode inherently bears a certain degree of risk.
+West Virginia currently has plans to construct and lay out several hundred miles of natural gas pipelines.
+While the industry has deemed pipelines the safest way to transport oil and natural gas, there is no question that this mode inherently bears a specific risk.

 This labor-intensive pipeline construction industry has a very high accident rate.
-One of the key reasons for this is the exposure of workers to hazardous environments such as heights, confined narrow spaces, and exposure to health-threatening fumes, dust, and noise.
-According to the CDC and OSHA, It is essential that workers involved in these projects receive the appropriate training, equipment, and gear necessary to perform the job safely.
+One of the critical reasons for this is the exposure of workers to hazardous environments such as heights, confined narrow spaces, and exposure to health-threatening fumes, dust, and noise.
+According to the CDC and OSHA, workers involved in these projects must receive the appropriate training, equipment, and gear to perform the job safely.

 Such construction project workers rely on properly marked maps to help determine where the pipelines are located and which areas they must avoid.
-Any error on the map or the presence of dangerous conditions such as weak or damaged pipelines places the workers at a heightened risk of suffering severe burns and other injuries, mainly due to explosions.
+Any error on the map or dangerous conditions, such as weak or damaged pipelines, places the workers at a heightened risk of severe burns and other injuries, mainly due to explosions.
 The injuries sustained by victims during natural gas pipeline construction accidents can be catastrophic or even fatal.

-If you or a loved one has been injured in a natural gas pipeline explosion in West Virginia, whether as a pipeline worker, construction worker, or as a passerby, you may be able to secure compensation for the injuries, damages, and losses sustained.
-It is crucial that you contact an experienced West Virginia pipeline explosion attorney at once and explore your legal rights and options.
+Suppose you or a loved one were injured in a West Virginia natural gas pipeline explosion.
+Whether as a pipeline worker, construction worker, or a passerby, you may be able to secure compensation for the injuries, damages, and losses sustained.
+You must immediately contact an experienced West Virginia pipeline explosion attorney and explore your legal rights and options.